July 20, 2019

 So, kisspeptin stimulates gonadotropin-releasing hormone in both men and women.
 And it's very, very sensitive to appetite-regulating hormones like leptin and insulin and ghrelin.
 Now, females tend to have much higher levels of kisspeptin than males, which means that females can be a little bit more sensitive to fasting protocols, especially the effect of those fasting protocols on fertility and endocrine relating hormones or endocrine regulating hormones like luteinizing hormone and follicle-stimulating hormone.
 And that's why, especially in lean females who don't have quite as many fats and cholesterols and DHEA and vitamin D, et cetera, to go around, that a regular fasting protocol, especially involving fasting periods that seem to exceed about 12 hours, that can actually inhibit things like menstruation and cause amenorrhea.
 It can limit luteinizing hormone and follicle-stimulating hormone production so you can get a downregulation in fertility.

 In some cases, you see a decrease in insulin-like growth factor to the extent where since IGF triggers the uterine wall lining to thicken and progress the reproductive cycle, that you again see a downregulation in fertility.
-And of course anytime you see a downregulation fertility, there's also a downregulation on things like drive, overall energy levels.
+And of course anytime you see a downregulation fertility, there's also a downregulation on things like libido, overall energy levels.
 You see a drop in estradiol or overall bioavailable estrogens.
 So, this can be a pretty big issue for females in any state of negative energy balance, but even in a state of positive energy balance just during periods of time where there is not enough fuel available combined with exercise.
 Now, this might be confusing to people —

 Jay: I was saying, would you see this is more for individuals with like a certain body percentage or BMI?
 Or are we just talking about lean in general?